-Designed by PwC Tax Specialists, Airtax does simple tax for individuals from $49.
+Designed by Tax Specialists, Airtax offers easy to complete Business Activity Statements from $49.
 Our integration with Uber allows you to pull earnings and expense data straight from your Uber profile into the BAS, making it super straightforward to stay compliant.
 Best of all it only takes a couple of minutes!
-We’re sponsoring this post because we know organising your own tax affairs can be a daunting and expensive task, and we want to help you.

 Brace for impact:

 Tax can be a painful reality when you’re not ready for it.
 As a sole trader, it’s important that you stay organised to avoid those nasty surprises and minimise the impact on your cash flow.
 We have compiled a list of a few useful tips to keep in mind which should help you save money, time and stress whilst operating as an Uber driver.
 If you’re after more information, check out the rest of our Help Centre which has over 100 tips and tricks that you may find useful.